boazbk/tcs/lec_14_PvsNP.md

 and

- * She does not ``beat around the bush'' or take "half measures".
+ * She does not "beat around the bush" or take "half measures".

  What we mean by this is that we will consider two extreme scenarios: